-Create and edit DOCX without any server-side dependencies.
-WebViewer enables MS Office file editing without the need for intermediate format conversion or MS Office installations on your server.
+Create and edit DOCX files without any server‑side dependencies.
+WebViewer enables Microsoft Office file editing directly in the browser—no intermediate format conversions or Microsoft Office installations required.
+For more, see the DOCX Editor overview.

 A docs file open in DOCX Editor